nishikawa1031/custom_log_space/README.md

 # CustomLogSpace

-The CustomLogSpace gem allows Rails developers to direct Rails logs to files, organized by each controller and action.
-This organization simplifies debugging and analysis.
+The CustomLogSpace gem organizes Rails logs by controller and action.

-Thanks to this gem, developers are freed from the hassle of constantly starting the rails server to check logs every time an action in a controller is executed.
+With it, developers no longer need to start the rails server repeatedly just to check logs.

 ## Installation